inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

  ![](https://img.shields.io/badge/inSileco-UnderReview-ffdd55.svg)

-Since almost a year now I've being spending most of my computer time on Debian.
+For almost a year now I've being spending most of my computer time on Debian.
-I begun with Debian Stretch and switched to Debian Testing two months ago.
+I began with Debian Stretch and switched to Debian Testing two months ago.
 This was another good opportunity to gain skills and I'd like to report about my transition in this post.

-## What did really happen?
+## What really happened?

 ### The hope of a seamless transition